tanujnotes/Olauncher/README.md

 ## What's new (v1.0+)

+Ability to hide apps.
+Long press on apps to see the hide option.
+Tap on Olauncher in settings to see your hidden apps.

 Biometric unlock getting disabled on double tap lock has been fixed, more or less.
 Max no. of home apps increased to 8.
 I hope that's enough for everyone.
 Wallpaper update frequency has been improved.
 You should see a new wallpaper every morning.
 No guarantees though.
 Improved text visibility.
 And a lot more.

 ## What's next